QubesOS/qubes-doc/privacy/whonix.md

 while the workstation is used for making AppVMs.

 ## Getting Started with Whonix
+*  Note: To install Whonix in Qubes, you must already have a working Qubes machine.
 *  [Installing Whonix in Qubes](/doc/whonix/install/)
 *  [Updating Whonix in Qubes](/doc/whonix/update/)